 Next steps if you have missed a payment

-If you’ve already missed Council Tax payment, this means you’re in ‘arrears’.
+If you’ve already missed a Council Tax payment, this means you’re in ‘arrears’.

 Contact your council as soon as possible to let them know that your income has changed, and that you’re struggling to cover your bills.

-As well as coming to an arrangement on the money you owe them, you should also talk about future bills – especially if you think you may struggle to pay them.
+As well as coming to an arrangement on the money you owe them, you should also talk about future bills – especially if you think you might struggle to pay them.

 Make a budget, work out what money you have left after it, and ask the council for help.